codurance/site/_posts/2016-05-25-a-simple-TDD-environment-in-haskell.md

 - haskell
 ---

-I recently tried the bowling kata in Haskell ([finished implementation here](https://github.com/Gryff/bowling-kata)), which caused me to find out how set up my environment to comfortably do TDD.
-Hopefully others might find this helpful to begin their journey with the language.
-Here’s what I used:
+I recently implemented the [bowling kata in Haskell](https://github.com/Gryff/bowling-kata).
+In the process, I found out how set up my environment to comfortably do Test Driven Development.
+Hopefully, others might find this post helpful to begin their journey with the language.
+I used the following components:

 - Haskell installation: [Haskell Platform](https://www.haskell.org/platform/).
-This also gives you GHCi which you can use as a REPL and type inspector.
+This also gives you GHCi which you can use as an interactive environment and type inspector.
-- IDE: Any editor would suffice, but I used [Visual Studio Code](https://code.visualstudio.com/) as they have an extension for Haskell that gave me some basic intellisense features.
+- IDE: Any editor would suffice, but I used [Visual Studio Code](https://code.visualstudio.com/) as they have an extension for Haskell that gave me some basic [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx) features.
-- Test libraries: [Hspec](http://hspec.github.io/) (can be installed from the command line with ```cabal install hspec```).
+- Test libraries: [Hspec](http://hspec.github.io/), which is based on [RSpec](http://rspec.info/).
+This can be installed using Haskell's package manager, cabal, from the command line with ```cabal install hspec```.
 - Helper libraries: Printf for colourful command line output.

-Using an example from some [Codewars](http://www.codewars.com/)’ Haskell tests, I began with this structure for my code:
+Using the example from Hspec's documentation, I began with this structure for my code:

 BowlingTests.hs